giankdiluvi/giankdiluvi.github.io/index.md

 I am mostly interested in developing algorithms for Bayesian inference with theoretical guarantees that allow us to solve large-scale problems.
+Recently, I have also been thinking about scalable causal inference and optimal transport.
+I am also interested in statistical education, and particularly in finding ways to improve and expand the teaching of Bayesian statistics in the undergraduate curricula.

 ## News